Water Quality in the State of Indiana

 Indiana's primary surface water sources are provided to industry, agriculture, and energy as a crucial part of operations.
 Residents subsequentially depend on groundwater for their potable water usage.

 Indiana has very hard water.
 The average water hardness for the state is 262 PPM.
 Indianapolis, the largest municipality in Indiana, has a water hardness level of 274 PPM.
-Some of the hardest water in the state comes from South Bend (370 PPM), Lafayette (382 PPM) and Sommerset with an extremely hard number of 400 PPM.
+Some of the hardest water in the state comes from South Bend with 370 PPM, and Lafayette with 331 PPM.
+The hardest location in Indiana we found was Wabash and Sommerset with a water hardness of 560 PPM.

 For more information on the water hardness in specific cities, please see the table below.